eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.11.11 =
+* [Bugfix] Facebook login was not working for new users
+* [Bugfix] Google login was not working with <a href="https://wordpress.org/plugins/wp-mail-smtp/" target="_blank">WP Mail SMTP</a> plugin active in a few cases
+* [Bugfix] PHP warning was being generated when using Linkedin login
+* [Bugfix] AMP validation error was being generated with <a href="https://wordpress.org/plugins/accelerated-mobile-pages/" target="_blank">AMPforWP</a> plugin because of the "super-socializer-no-counts" attribute
+* [Improvement] Whatsapp sharing is now compatible with Whatsapp web app

+= 7.11.10 =
+* [Improvement] Added filter to customize the redirection after social login

+= 7.11.9 =
+* [Bugfix] Steam login stopped working due to the endpoint related changes introduced by Steam
+* [Bugfix] Social Login was not working with Google ReCaptcha active
+* [Bugfix] PHP warning was being generated at the login page in the HTML source if Copy Link icon was enabled
+* [Improvement] Removed the Google+ Login scope from Google social login, as language and age of users are not required
+* [Improvement] Removed 'authenticate' filter from social login

 = 7.11.8 =
 * [Bugfix] Google login stopped working due to some changes in Google OAuth process
 * [Bugfix] Facebook login window was needed to be streched to see the content inside, in a few cases